ligato/docs/docs/tutorials/07_vpp-connection.md

 binapi-generator --input-file=/usr/share/vpp/api/<name>.api.json --output-dir=<path>
 ```

 Remember that the `*.api.json` files are present only when the VPP is installed in the system.
-This step needs to be done only once, and files must be re-generated only when new VPP with changes in the API was introduced.
-In the tutorial this step is not needed since all required messages are already generated, only the correct VPP version is mandatory (see [vpp.env](https://github.com/ligato/vpp-agent/blob/master/vpp.env) file for currently supported VPP versions).
+This step needs to be done only once, and files must be re-generated only when a new VPP (version) with changes in the API is introduced.

+In the tutorial this step is not needed since all required messages are already generated.
+Only the correct VPP version is mandatory (see [vpp.env](https://github.com/ligato/vpp-agent/blob/master/vpp.env) file for currently supported VPP versions).

 Read more about the [GoVPP project](https://wiki.fd.io/view/GoVPP).

 #### 2. Synchronous VPP call

-Let's back to the tutorial.
-Till now we have GoVPPMux plugin injected in the `HelloWorld` plugin and the VPP channel prepared.
+Let's return to the tutorial.
+Till now we have GoVPPMux plugin injected into the `HelloWorld` plugin and the VPP channel prepared.
 In this step, we will configure the loopback interface (from the `interfaces.api.json` bindings) synchronously.

-At first, define new method where the message will be processed and prepare the request:
+At first, define a new method where the message will be processed and prepare the request:
 ```go
 func (p *HelloWorld) syncVppCall() {
 	request := &interfaces.CreateLoopback{}
 }
 ```

 The request struct is from the generated VPP API file.
-The request type defines a configuration item which will be created (loopback interface in this case).
-Majority of the request messages contain one or more fields which can be set to given value.
+The request type defines a configuration item which will be created which in this case is a loopback interface.
+The majority of the request messages contain one or more fields which can be set to a given value.
 In our example, the `CreateLoopback` has one field `MacAddress` of type `[]byte`.
 Filling it will help us to create a new loopback interface with the MAC address already assigned.
-Since the most convenient method would be to define MAC address as `string`, we prepare short helper method which transforms our `string` type MAC address to a byte array using built-in `net` package:
+Since the most convenient method would be to define a MAC address as `string`, we will prepare short helper method which transforms our `string` type MAC address to a byte array using the built-in `net` package:
 ```go
 func macParser(mac string) []byte {
 	hw, err := net.ParseMAC(mac)